 On the 'Wireless ISP' page, click 'Scan for a network' to select the desired wireless network.

 The window that appears displays the available Wi-Fi networks within reach of the router.
 Please select the desired network by clicking on it.

 This will take you back to the Wireless ISP page.

-To change the local IP address of your Keenetic, go to the Home segment page, and in the IP Settings section fill out the IP address field — enter a private IP address other than 192.168.1.1 (e.g., enter the IP address 192.168.0.1).
-Apply setting by clicking the Save button.
+To change the local IP address of your Keenetic, go to the Home segment page, and in the 'IP settings' section, fill in the 'IP address' field — enter a private IP address other than 192.168.1.1 (e.g., enter 192.168.0.1).
+Apply settings by clicking the 'Save' button.

-After successful connection, click 'More details' in the 'Internet' information panel on the 'System dashboard' home page for more information on the current connection.
+After a successful connection, click 'More details' in the 'Internet' information panel on the 'System dashboard' home page for more information on the current connection.

-TIP: Note: Since Keenetic OS version 2.13 it is possible to set the MAC-address of the access point (it is also called 'BSSID') to connect to in WISP mode.
-This feature is useful in case there are access points broadcasting the same network name (SSID) on the radio.
+TIP: Note: Since KeeneticOS version 2.13, it is possible to set the MAC address of the access point (it is also called 'BSSID') to connect to in WISP mode.
+This feature is useful if there are access points broadcasting the same network name (SSID) on the radio.
 You can select a specific connection point of the infrastructure by manually entering its MAC address.